-- English TOEFL score equal to or above 550 or EMSAT 1400 (or its equivalent using the standardized tests approved by the Ministry) - and a CGPA between 2.00 and 2.99
+- English TOEFL score equal to or above 550 or EMSAT above 1400 (or its equivalent using the standardized tests approved by the Ministry) and a CGPA between 2.50 and 2.99, In such a case: - a.
+The student must take a maximum of nine credit hours of the courses studied for the graduate program during the period of conditional admission; - b.
+Must achieve a minimum CGPA of 3.0 on a 4.0 scale or its established equivalent or be subject to dismissal.

-In such a case, students may register for a maximum of 9 credit hours in the first semester and must achieve an overall CGPA of 3.00 in the first Semester of Study for the master's program (students are allowed to repeat one course to raise their CGPA) or be dismissed from the program.